tobermory/RTX-make-gcc/README.md

 These files describe the most basic of Cortex-M3 cpus, just the core processor.
 There are of course no peripherals, since these vary by vendor.
 For real applications, you substitute in your vendor's device files.
-I build for SiliconLabs EFM32GG, so would replace occurrences in ./Makefile and *.mk of
+I build for SiliconLabs EFM32GG, so would replace occurrences in *.mk of these:

 ```
 ARMCM3.h